MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 Now that you've nailed the professional experience section, you can tackle the education section.

-For each degree, mention the university, degree/major, date of graduation, GPA, and any honors and distinctions (including impressive athletic or extracurricular involvement).
-As with your work experience, choose your bullets so as to showcase impressive achievements and leadership skills.
+For each degree, mention the university, degree/major, date of graduation, GPA, and any honors and distinctions (including things like a senior thesis) and extracurricular involvement - athletics, music, and other clubs or activities.
+As with your work experience, use bullets to make this information easy to read.

-For applicants with more work experience, you can choose to keep each entry brief and highlight only the key achievements (if any) along with any research work, projects, etc. that show your leadership skills or exemplary business qualifications.
+For applicants with myriad academic highlights and extracurriculars, you can keep each entry brief and highlight only the key achievements (if any) along with any research work, projects, etc., that show your leadership skills or exemplary business qualifications.
+The vast majority of schools’ data forms will have honors/awards and extracurricular/activities sections that will give you an opportunity to provide additional context.

-When done right, the education section should look like so:
+When done right, the education section should look like this:

-This last section is the place where you can detail any other leadership bona fides, extracurricular involvement, volunteer experience, and other personal accomplishments that might distinguish you from all the other MBA candidates.
+This last section is where you can detail any other leadership qualities, post-collegiate extracurricular involvement and volunteer experience, and personal accomplishments that might distinguish you from other MBA candidates.
+Depending on how disparate the things you are highlighting in this section are, a header of “Additional Information” may make more sense.

-Finally, select those bullets that no other candidates could possibly list on their resume: the book you wrote with your State Senator, the community garden you helped plant whose proceeds went to benefit HIV research, the Six Sigma Black Belt certification you earned in your spare time.
-Languages, sports, and hobbies make great bullets here.
+It’s also a good general practice to select those bullets that few other candidates could list on their resume: the book you wrote with your State Senator, the community garden you helped plant whose proceeds went to benefit HIV research, the Six Sigma Black Belt certification you earned in your spare time.

 Key Takeaways

-• Professional Experience: Detail your career achievements, use strong action verbs, and quantify your impact.
+• In your professional experience, detail your career achievements, use strong action verbs, and quantify your impact.

-• Highlight Leadership: Showcase instances where you've led teams, projects, or initiatives.
+• Highlight leadership wherever possible, including instances where you've led teams, projects, or initiatives.

-• Education: List degrees, institutions, graduation dates, GPAs, and notable honors or achievements.
+• For your education history, show degrees, institutions, graduation dates, GPAs, and notable honors or achievements.

-• Leadership and Other Involvement: Detail extracurricular activities, volunteer work, and unique personal accomplishments.
+• Detail extracurricular activities, any volunteer experience, and unique personal accomplishments in the final section.

 Examples: